-Reporting to Astronomy faculty member, the Winter-Over Engineer will oversee the BICEP3 experiment at the Amundsen-Scott South Pole Station during the winter observing season from January to November 2019.
-Responsible for daily operations and service of the BICEP3 telescope, which is part of the BICEP/Keck Array experimental program; will maintain and troubleshoot BICEP3 instrument components, including electronic, cryogenic, and mechanical subsystems, in consultation with the BICEP/Keck team.
+Reporting to Astronomy faculty member, will oversee the BICEP3 experiment at the Amundsen-Scott South Pole Station during the winter observing season from January to November 2020.
+Responsible for daily operations and service of the BICEP3 telescope; will maintain and troubleshoot BICEP3 instrument components, including electronic, cryogenic, and mechanical subsystems, in consultation with the BICEP3 team.
 Will manage BICEP3 computer systems, including organization and transfer of observing script queues and data files; will update control software as needed.
-Will communicate regularly, via internet and satellite telephone, with the BICEP/Keck team in North America; will report on telescope performance and activity, including preliminary analysis of astronomical data, and discuss operations at the South Pole.
+Will communicate regularly, via internet and satellite telephone, with the BICEP3 team in North America; will report on telescope performance and activity, and discuss operations at South Pole.
+Will collaborate with the Winter-Over Engineer for BICEP Array, the other on-site telescope of the BICEP/Keck experimental program, handling tasks that call for several personnel.
 This position will supervise the work of science tech staff at the South Pole including the science support technician, the machinist technician, and the utilities technician who support the BICEP3 project.

-BICEP3 is a telescope system which builds on the success of BICEP1 and BICEP1, making groundbreaking measurements of the polarization of the cosmic microwave background (CMB) radiation.
+BICEP3 is a telescope system which builds on the success of BICEP2 and makes groundbreaking measurements of the polarization of the cosmic microwave background (CMB) radiation.
 It is a pathfinder instrument for the BICEP Array, and is operated at the South Pole in coordination with additional CMB telescopes including the Keck Array and the South Pole Telescope.

 All formal offers will be made by FAS Human Resources.

 Union: 00 - Non Union, Exempt or Temporary

 Bachelors or higher degree in Engineering, Physics, or a related field.
 At least 2 years' related engineering or research experience, including professional experience in the Arctic or Antarctic, or academic research experience working with similar projects.